geekygirlsarah/umkc_robot_2014/README.md

 * movement - testing how to use IR sensors and whatnot
 * bridge - testing how to communicate between mini + mega
 * arm - basic framework for arm movement includiung an inverse kinematic function
+* move_alternative - a branch based on move but with a simpiler interface

 resources
 ======